 RE-LOCATE YOUR ATTIC WATER HEATER TODAY

 It just doesn’t seem worth it to keep your water heater in the attic when there are so many other locations in your home that make sense.
 Garages, utility closets, even outdoor installations (with proper insulation) are preferable to having a tank-type water heater in your attic.
-Replacing your tank-type water heater in the attic with a tankless unit is a much safer alternative and one that Nick’s Plumbing and Sewer Services would be happy to discuss with you.
+Replacing your tank-type water heater in the attic with a tankless unit is a much safer alternative and one that Nick’s Plumbing and Air Conditioning Services would be happy to discuss with you.